Da3n0n/M3U-URL-Interceptor/README.md

-Simple Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player embedded
+Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player embedded

 first of all you can achieve what this extension achives by  opening Devtools (f12) > go to Network activity > search m3u > snipe the first GET Reqeuest M3U URL from the list of results .